Skip navigation

 Small for gestational age (SGA)

 Small for gestational age means that a fetus or an infant is smaller or less developed than normal for the baby's sex and gestational age.
-Gestational age is the age of a fetus or baby that starts on the first day of the mother's last menstrual period.
+Gestational age is the age of a fetus or baby counting from the first day of the mother's last menstrual period.

 Information